rust-lang/blog.rust-lang.org/content/inside-rust/call-for-testing-hint-mostly-unused.md

 of which 49% is codegen, to building in 7.5s of which 1% is codegen.

-Note that this option does not provide a universal performance improvement for every crate.
-Using it for crates whose API surface is mostly used, and/or used in multiple different crates or binaries (e.g. multiple test binaries that each test a substantial swath of the API), may result in redoing code generation for the same items repeatedly.
+Note that this option does not provide a universal performance improvement for every crate; if used when not applicable, this option can make builds much *slower*.
+Deferring compilation of the items in a crate can lead to redoing code generation for those items repeatedly.
+In particular, avoid using this hint for crates whose API surface is mostly used, and/or used in multiple different crates or binaries (e.g. multiple test binaries that each test a substantial swath of the API).
+Always do performance analysis when considering this hint, and only apply it if it applies obvious and substantial wins for your users.

 Also note that this only provides a performance win if you are rebuilding the dependency.
 If you're only rebuilding the top-level crate, this won't help.